Need to know

 Number of recommended models | 39 | 20 |

-*Recommended ratio: We calculate the percentage of TVs that we recommend against the total number of TVs tested in each brand.
-This includes currently available and discontinued models.
+*Recommended ratio: We calculate the percentage of TVs that we recommend against the total number of TVs tested in each brand, when the best brand data was calculated.
+This includes available and discontinued models at the time of calculating.
 The greater the number of models that earn a recommendation, the higher the recommended ratio score, rounded to the nearest whole.

 LCD vs OLED screens – which is better?